thomaswalsh86/thomaswalsh86/README.md

  # 👋 Hi, I’m Thomas
   ## About Me
 I’m a computer science student at Maynooth University.
-I enjoy building projects and learning new things
+I enjoy building projects, messing around with new tools or libraries I find and learning new things

  ## Currently Learning